department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

-This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that computes **objective** overall community-care eligibility by combining eligibility codes from the Eligibility and Enrollment System (E&E) with drive- and wait-time access standards.
+This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that computes **objective** overall community-care eligibility by combining eligibility codes from the Eligibility and Enrollment System (E&E) with drive-time access standards.

 ![applications](src/plantuml/apps.png)

 Average drive times are also provided by Facilities API.
-Live appointment wait times will be provided by the VistA Integration Adapter (VIA).
 (Integration with VIA is in-progress.)

 For more information about the end-to-end flow of information and interactions between systems/APIs, see the [sequence diagram](sequence-diagram.md).